-In 1992 ms Europa was damaged in a collision with the container ship Inchon Glory, no-one were insured.
+In 1992 ms Europa was damaged in a collision with the container ship Inchon Glory, no-one was insured.
 In 1999 she was sold to Star Cruises where she served as SuperStar Aries until 2004 when she was sold to Pullmantur.
 Renamed Holiday Dream she was based in Havana for most of the time until Pullmantur became part of the Royal Caribbean Cruises Ltd. Group in 2007.

 A description of ms Europa can e.g. be found in the January 1982 issue of The Naval Architect or in the book "Das Schiff - die neue Europa" by Wilfried Köhnemann and Udo Burk.